-Prerequisites: Acceptance into the Respiratory Care Program and completion of RESP 051X4 with a grade of "C" or higher Corequisites: RESP 101, RESP 102, RESP 103 Lecture: Minimum 18 hours per semester Clinic: Minimum 126 hours per semester
+Prerequisites: Acceptance into the Respiratory Care Program and completion of RESP 051X4 with a grade of "C" or higher Corequisites: RESP 101, RESP 102, RESP 103 Lecture: Minimum 18 hours per semester

 Clinical application of diagnostic techniques, equipment, medications, and procedures based on the national Clinical Practice Guidelines as well as local standards of practice.
 Follows the First-Year Clinical Syllabus, under continuous direct supervision, to validate competence in the skills required to care for patients in a variety of healthcare settings.